markfink/markfink-site/_posts/2018-03-10-scale-software-development.md

 tags: [agile, cloud, DevOps]
 ---

-Stephen Covey tells the story of a man who was walking through a forest when he came across a frustrated lumberjack.
+Stephen Covey tells the story of a man who came through a forest when he meet a frustrated lumberjack.
 The lumberjack was trying to cut down a tree and was swearing and cursing.

 ~~~
 "What's the problem?"
 The man asked.